Devanagari transliteration: Schemes with diacritics

-National Library at Kolkata romanization
+National Library at Kolkata romanisation

-The National Library at Kolkata romanization, intended for the romanization of all Indic scripts, is an extension of IAST.
+The National Library at Kolkata romanisation, intended for the romanisation of all Indic scripts, is an extension of IAST.
 It differs from IAST in the use of the symbols ē and ō for ए and ओ (e and o are used for the short vowels present in many Indian languages), the use of 'ḷ' for the consonant (in Kannada) ಳ, and the absence of symbols for ॠ, ऌ and ॡ.

 ISO 15919

 A standard transliteration convention not just for Devanagari, but for all South-Asian languages was codified in the ISO 15919 standard of 2001, providing the basis for modern digital libraries that conform to International Organization for Standardization (ISO) norms.
 ISO 15919 defines the common Unicode basis for Roman transliteration of South-Asian texts in a wide variety of languages/scripts.

 ISO 15919 transliterations are platform-independent texts so that they can be used identically on all modern operating systems and software packages, as long as they comply with ISO norms.
 This is a prerequisite for all modern platforms so that ISO 15919 has become the new standard for digital libraries and archives for transliterating all South Asian texts.

 ISO 15919 uses diacritics to map the much larger set of Brahmic graphemes to the Latin script.
 The Devanagari-specific portion is nearly identical to the academic standard, IAST: "International Alphabet of Sanskrit Transliteration", and to ALA-LC, the United States Library of Congress standard.

 Another standard, United Nations Romanization Systems for Geographical Names (UNRSGN), was developed by the United Nations Group of Experts on Geographical Names (UNGEGN) and covers many Brahmic scripts.
 There are some differences between ISO 15919 and UNRSGN.